 In particular, the task focuses on the automatic identification of narratives, their classification and identifying the roles of the relevant entities involved.
 These specific analytical dimensions are of paramount importance for facilitating the work of analysts studying target-specific disinformation phenomena.

-We offer three subtasks on news articles: Entity Framing, Narrative Classification and Narrative Extraction, in five languages: Bulgarian, English, Hindi, Portuguese, and Russian.
+We offer three subtasks on news articles: Entity Framing, Narrative Classification and Narrative Extraction, in five languages: Bulgarian, English, Hindi, (European) Portuguese, and Russian.
 The participants may take part in any number of subtask-language pairs (even just one), and may train their systems using the data for all languages (in a multilingual setup).

 The task builts on top of the prior tasks on media analysis that focused on persuasion techniques, framing dimensions and news genre organized as part of SemEval 2023, SemEval 2020, and CheckThat!
 2024 Lab campaigns, and the task on detecting entity roles in memes organized as part of the CheckThat!
 2024 Lab .